Data Warehouse Automation & Real-time Data – Reducing Time to Value in a Distributed Analytical Environment

-Smart Infrastructure and Smart Applications for the Smart Business – Infrastructure and Application Performance Monitoring
+Smart Infrastructure & Smart Applications for the Smart Business – Infrastructure & Application Performance Monitoring

-This seminar is intended for business data analysts doing self-service data integration, data architects, chief data officers, master data management professionals, content management professionals, database administrators, big data professionals, data integration developers, and compliance managers who are responsible for data management.
+This seminar is intended for business data analysts doing self-service data integration, data architects, chief data officers, master data management professionals, database administrators, big data professionals, data integration developers, and compliance managers who are responsible for data management.
 This includes metadata management, data integration, data quality, master data management and enterprise content management.
-The seminar is not only for ‘Fortune 500 scale companies’ but for any organisation that has to deal with Big Data, multiple data stores and multiple data sources.
+The seminar is not only for ‘Fortune 500 scale companies’ but for any organisation that has to deal with Big Data, small data, multiple data stores and multiple data sources.
 It assumes that you have an understanding of basic data management principles as well as a high level of understanding of the concepts of data migration, data replication, metadata, data warehousing, data modelling, data cleansing, etc.

 Attendees will learn:

 - How to define a strategy for producing trusted data as-a-service in a distributed environment of multiple data stores and data sources

 - How to organise data in a centralised or distributed data environment to overcome complexity and chaos

 - How to design, build, manage and operate a logical or centralised data lake within their organisation

 - The critical importance of an information catalog in understanding what data is available as a service